ASUS ROG Swift OLED PG27AQDM vs LG UltraGear 27GR95QE

 Pros

-- More affordable than OLED alternatives with similar specs
+- More affordable than OLED alternatives with no burn-in risk

 Cons